FryingDutch/DoubleDutch/README.md

 ```

 ## Installation and set-up
-DoubleDutch needs a .crt file named "certificate.crt" and a .key file named "privateKey.key", in order to run.
+DoubleDutch needs a .crt file named "certificate.crt" and a .key file named "privateKey.key", in order to run on https.
 You will have to place these files in the SSL directory.

 The program also uses authentication trough API Key verification.
 To set the API key, you just edit the config.txt file.